AstrobioMike/AstrobioMike.github.io/bash/installing_tools.md

 ---
 <br>
 # First we need a happy bin
 Often a big part of getting things to work properly is having them in a location on the computer that you can access no matter [where you are](/bash/basics#moving-around){:target="_blank"}.
 As we covered [here](/bash/modifying_your_path){:target="_blank"}, a list of directories that are scanned for programs automatically by your computer is stored in the *bash* special variable called "PATH".
-For the sake of simplicity, any tools we use in tutorials on this site are going to be put in a directory we made and added to our PATH in the [modifying your PATH walkthrough](/bash/modifying_your_path){:target="_blank"} called `~/happy_bin`.
+For the sake of simplicity, many tools we use in tutorials on this site are going to be put in a directory we made and added to our PATH in the [modifying your PATH walkthrough](/bash/modifying_your_path){:target="_blank"} called `~/happy_bin`.
 You can check to see if this is in your PATH already like this:

 ```bash
 echo $PATH | tr ":" "\n" | grep "happy_bin"